Our Verdict

 Crash Test

 The Safety 1st has a slightly above-average crash test analysis result.
 All the car seats we tested meet federal guidelines, and all are considered safe.
-We ran our tests somewhat hotter than the federal test to find those seats that stood out compared to the competition.
+We ran our tests somewhat hotter than the federal test to identify seats that stood out from the competition.

 This option is not a standout but is better than some.
 However, given our difficulties during installation testing and the importance of correct installation for safety, this is not our top choice.